notelho/patofinder/README.md

 * Available regexp examples: see [regexp examples](./docs/example-regexp.md)
 * Available interfaces examples: see [interfaces examples](./docs/example-interfaces.md)

+## Live

+On the release of version 1.0.0 a test sample api was created on the heroku servers.
+See [here](./docs/example-live.md) for more.

 ## Contributing

-The library is currently in todo implementation and will be finished soon.
-You can actually contribute by reporting errors or suggesting new features [here](https://github.com/notelho/patofinder/issues).
+Pull requests are welcome.
+For major changes or TypeSearches creation please open an issue first to discuss what you would like to change.
+You can also contribute by reporting errors or suggesting new features [here](https://github.com/notelho/patofinder/issues).

 ## License